• Skip to primary navigation

 Instructions

 • Put a pot of water onto to boil for the pasta.
-Add salt once it starts to boil and bring to the boil again.
+Add salt once it starts to boil and bring it to boil again.

-• In a heavy skillet or frying pan, put the butter, chopped onion and garlic clove.
-Cook until the onion starts to soften slightly.
+• In a heavy skillet or frying pan, melt the butter over medium heat.
+Add the chopped onion and garlic, cooking until the onion softens slightly.

-• Now add the sliced champignon mushrooms and continue cooking until they are slightly browned.
-Add the pancetta and continue cooking until this also starts to brown.
+• Add the sliced mushrooms to the pan and continue cooking until they start to brown slightly.
+Then add the pancetta and cook until it begins to brown.

 Notes